 The Group is exposed to risks associated with any future downturn in the domestic, regional or global economy.
 The Group currently operates in the Nordics and in Northern Germany and, as a result, the Group's net sales and result are vulnerable to economic uncertainty and adverse developments in the general macroeconomic conditions particularly in these markets.
 Uncertainty in the general economic and financial markets may both result from and be a result of, for example, deterioration in business and consumer confidence leading to decreased investment activity and consumer spending, negative employment trends, increasing cost of energy, increasing level of public and household debt and rising interest rates.
-In recent years, there have been considerable fluctuations in the overall economic and financial market conditions in Europe and elsewhere as a consequence of, among others, the war in Ukraine, the debt crises of certain European countries, the exit of the United Kingdom from the European Union (the "EU"), concerns over global political developments as well as unforeseen events, such as the outbreak of the coronavirus disease ("COVID-19") in early 2020 and the following COVID-19 pandemic, the full macro- and microeconomic effects of which still remain to be seen.
+In recent years, there have been considerable fluctuations in the overall economic and financial market conditions in Europe and elsewhere as a consequence of, among others, the war in Ukraine and the severe tensions between Russia and Belarus on one hand and the members of the North Atlantic Treaty Organisation (NATO) and the western countries on the other hand, the crisis in Middle East, escalating tensions between China and the United States of America, the debt crises of certain European countries, the exit of the United Kingdom from the European Union (the "EU"), concerns over global political developments as well as unforeseen events, such as the outbreak of the coronavirus disease ("COVID-19") in early 2020 and the following COVID-19 pandemic.

 The war in Ukraine resulted in increased fuel and energy prices as well as an increase in the general inflation rate and there can be no assurance that there will be no increase in fuel, energy prices and the general inflation rate in the future.
 Increasing inflation or any increase in fuel or energy prices may significantly increase the Group's operating costs.
-Any expansion or escalation of the war in Ukraine may have a material adverse effect on the Group's operating environment and the general macroeconomic and financial market conditions.
+Any expansion or escalation of the war in Ukraine or increasing tensions between eastern and western countries may have a material adverse effect on the Group's operating environment and the general macroeconomic and financial market conditions.

 It is difficult to ascertain how long the war in Ukraine may last, or how severe its impacts may become.
-If the conflict is prolonged, escalates or expands (including if additional countries become involved), or if additional economic sanctions or other measures are imposed, or if volatility in commodity prices or disruptions to supply chains worsen, regional and global macroeconomic conditions and financial markets could be impacted more severely, which in turn could have a more severe effect on the economy in the Nordics and in Germany, the Group's customers and the Group's business, financial condition and results of operations.
+If the war is further prolonged, escalates or expands (including if additional countries become involved), or if additional economic sanctions or other measures are imposed, or if volatility in commodity prices or disruptions to supply chains worsen, regional and global macroeconomic conditions and financial markets could be impacted more severely, which in turn could have a more severe effect on the economy in the Nordics and in Germany, the Group's customers and the Group's business, financial condition and results of operations.